-Employment– VA home loans ask there be at least two years of employment be verified.
+VA home loans ask there be at least two years of employment to be verified.
 The most common form of verification is the most recent two years of W2 forms.
 The lender may also contact the employer directly to verify income, employment status, and length of employment.
 For those that are self-employed, VA guidelines require at least two years of self-employment along with the most recent two years of federal income tax returns.
 Newly discharged service members can provide a statement of service verifying at least two years of service.

-Assets– Although there is no down payment required with a VA home loan there are closing costs associated with a VA home loan.
+Although there is no down payment required with a VA home loan there are closing costs associated with a VA home loan.
 The VA charges a Funding Fee which is expressed as a percentage of the loan amount based upon the terms of the VA loan as well as considering if the veteran has used the VA loan before.
 For a first time buyer the funding fee is 2.3% of the loan amount but is rolled into the final loan and does not have to be paid for out of pocket.
-There will be additional fees for lender and third party services.
+There will be additional fees for the lender and third-party services.
 Sufficient assets to close will be verified with recent bank statements or a Verification of Deposit form submitted to the veteran’s bank.

-Credit– While the VA does not require a specific minimum credit score, most VA lenders require a minimum credit score of 620.
+While the VA does not require a specific minimum credit score, most VA lenders require a minimum credit score of 580-600.
 Lenders request both a credit report and credit scores from all three main credit repositories, Equifax, Experian and TransUnion.
 Of these three scores, the lender will throw out the highest and lowest and use the middle score as the qualifying number.

-Whether you’re buying a home in Atlanta, Macon, Valdosta or anywhere in Georgia, it’s important to speak with a loan officer experienced with the VA program.
+Whether you’re buying a home in Atlanta, Macon, Savannah, Valdosta, or anywhere in Georgia, it’s important to speak with a loan officer experienced with the VA program.
 While the VA loan is very much like other loan programs they are processed a bit differently so it’s important to work with someone that has experience processing and approving VA home loan applications.